What is sabbath

 Worshiping—we index our hearts toward grateful praise and adoration of God, and we surrender our life to him, one week at a time.

-*List from “How to Un-hurry Workbook” by John Mark Comer
+*List from “How to Un-hurry Workbook” by John Mark Come

 Whenever we ask people how they are, they often respond with, “Good, just busy”.
 Growing kids, endless work, family drama, the house that always needs to be cleaned, homework that’s due, and endless content on our devices leave us tired.
 God has created a rhythm from creation for us to be able to contribute to this world through work and to have a deep rest within our souls.
 In the depths of all of us, we want Sabbath.
 The reason is because God created it in us and for us.